This post may contain affiliate links. Learn more.

 Depilatories – better known as hair removal creams – use chemicals to dissolve protein in the hair.
 The hair separates from the skin and is wiped off.

 Because they contain chemicals, you need to be careful when using creams if you have sensitive skin.
+You need to test for allergic reactions before you use these products.
 The good news is that many creams contain soothing ingredients such as aloe vera that is good for sensitive skin.

 2. Razors & Shavers